Review by Solandia

 The Sacred Art Tarot is really a wasted opportunity.
 There is so much history and beauty Ė and even tarot symbolism - in the religious paintings that should have come to the fore, but doesnít get a chance to be noticed over the unnecessary elements added to shoehorn the cards into the Rider-Waite mould.

-See card images from the Sacred Art Tarot
+See sample card images from the Sacred Art Tarot

 Contribute to Aeclectic: Write a review · Add your deck · Send us card images